Access Data on a CAPS Server

 Built-in FDSNWS

 CAPS speaks natively FDSN Web Services, FDSNWS [1] providing waveform data via dataselect.
 Information on events and stations are not delivered.
-The waveform data will be delivered through the port configured in AS.http.port or the port configured by your Apache server, if available.
-Contact your system administrator for information on the Apache server.
+The waveform data will be delivered through the port configured in AS.http.port or the port configured by a reverse proxy server such as NGINX.
+Contact your system administrator for information on the reverse proxy server.
 Read the documentation of the CAPS server for the configuration.

 Built-in Winston waveform server